 It is important for a player to acquire weapons, establish new relations, and conduct investigations, which might grant him access to new missions, resources, and technology – this not only includes diverse pieces of gear but also interrogation techniques, brainwashing methodologies, and chemical boosters of agents' physique.
 As befits an espionage game, it is necessary to forge documents and provide one's subordinates with fake identities as well as appearance alterations.

-Phantom Doctrine for PC has been designed in a way allowing the player to replay it multiple times without feeling bored.
+Phantom Doctrine has been designed in a way allowing the player to replay it multiple times without feeling bored.
 The gameplay is dynamic – the global situation tends to change rapidly as a result of player's actions.
 Moreover, many elements, such as the characters' bios, names, intelligence data, and enemy locations on maps are procedurally generated.
 Upon starting his adventure, a player has to choose whether his character has worked before for CIA or KGB – this decision affects the gameplay significantly.
 After completing the game for the first time, players get at their disposal a third character, with which they can start the New Game Plus mode.

 PC / Windows

 - Intel Core i3-2100 3.1 GHz / AMD Phenom II X4 965 3.4 GHz